Soul And / Or Related Artists

 In 1976, she was named Best Female Instrumentalist by Billboard.

-The following year, she switched record labels, signing with Epic and releasing 'Tailor Made' (containing the popular 'Lover To Lover') that same year.
+The following year, she moved record labels, signing with the Epic imprint and releasing 'Tailor Made' (containing the popular 'Lover To Lover') that same year.

 She also played on Stevie Wonder's platinum album 'Songs in the Key of Life' in 1977.

-'Tailor Made' was the first of three albums on Epic Records, 'Freestyle' followed in 1978, and 'The Good Life' appeared about a year afterward.
+'Tailor Made' was the first of three albums on Epic Records, 'Freestyle' followed in 1978, and 'The Good Life' appeared about a year afterwards.

 During the '80's, Bobbi continued to perform regularly, even if she didn't record often.